Practice Approach

 Practice Philosophy and Approach

-The primary focus of Chiropractic care is to detect and correct spinal vertebrae that have become stuck in misaligned positions and are causing nerve impingement (“pinched nerves”).
+The primary focus of Chiropractic care is to detect and correct spinal vertebrae that have become stuck, causing nerve irritation and impingement (“pinched nerves”).

-Nerves pinched by misaligned vertebrae cause many different symptoms, including pain, numbness, muscle spasm, loss of normal movement, weakness, organ dysfunction, and fatigue.
+Nerves impingement can cause a variety of symptoms, including pain, numbness, muscle spasm, loss of normal movement, weakness, organ dysfunction, and fatigue.

 Your nervous system not only alerts you of problems by causing pain or other symptoms, it also plays the most important health role – regulating and controlling the function of every bodily system – including your organs, glands, muscles and immune system!

-To be pain free and experience optimum health and mobility, it’s important that your spine and nervous system functions without pressure or interference!
+To be pain free and experience optimum health and mobility, it’s important that your spine and nervous system function without irritation, pressure or interference.

-Spinal misalignments, when left uncorrected, also cause disc deterioration and degenerative arthritis, which cause further pain and immobility, especially as we age.
+Spinal problems, when left uncorrected, cause disc deterioration and degenerative arthritis, which cause further pain and immobility, especially as we age.

-The amount time required to relieve your condition depends on several factors, including:
+The time required to relieve your condition depends on several factors:

 • How Long the Problem has Persisted